Napoleon & Miscavige

 When you look at the life of Napoleon and the life of Miscavige (up to now) some uncomfortable and startling comparisons can be made.

 Not a lot of similarities here.
 Each grew up influenced by their surroundings and each striving to be the top dog in their field.
-For napoleon it was a simply case of promote promote promote.
-For Miscavige it was rise as high as possible and wait for LRH to die so he could grab the reigns.
-Both grew up in their respective fields but a glimmer of despotism was showing even at an early age.1
+For Napoleon it was a simple case of promote promote promote.
+For Miscavige it was rise as high as possible and wait for LRH to die (or encourage?)so he could grab the reigns.
+Both grew up in their respective fields but a glimmer of despotism was showing even at an early age.

 For Miscavige, it was assigning himself Chairman of the Board and elevating that position to supreme Emperor Status within the scientology ecclesiastical empire.